Catholic University of Croatia: History

-In September 2011, the founder appointed Prof Željko Tanjić, PhD, Rector ad interim since Msgr Ivan Šaško, PhD, became Auxiliary Bishop of Zagreb in the meantime.
-Prof Željko Tanjić, PhD, was elected Rector in the first term in 2016 and in the second term in 2020.
+Teaching in the undergraduate university study of history began in the 2010–2011 academic year.
 Teaching in the undergraduate university studies of psychology and sociology began in the 2012–2013 academic year.
 Teaching in the graduate university study of history began in the 2013–2014 academic year.

+In September 2011, the founder appointed Prof Željko Tanjić, PhD, Rector ad interim since Msgr.
+Ivan Šaško, PhD, became Auxiliary Bishop of Zagreb in the meantime.
+Prof Željko Tanjić, PhD, was elected Rector in the first term in 2016 and in the second term in 2020.

 In March 2013, the Ministry of Science, Education and Sports granted the university a license for programmes in history, sociology, and psychology.

 The first generation of undergraduate history students graduated on 15 March 2014.

 In July 2014, the Ministry of Science, Education and Sports granted the Catholic University of Croatia a license for research activities in the field of social sciences and humanities.

 In March 2015, the Catholic University of Croatia was granted a license for undergraduate and graduate programmes in communication sciences by the Ministry of Science, Education and Sports.

 In October 2015, the Ministry of Science, Education and Sports issued a license for research activities in the field of biomedicine and healthcare to the Catholic University of Croatia, and in November 2015 a licence for an undergraduate and graduate programme in nursing.

 Teaching in the communication sciences and nursing programmes began in the 2015–2016 academic year.

 In October 2019, the Ministry of Science and Education granted the Catholic University of Croatia a licence to offer a two-subject undergraduate programme in history.

 In September 2020, the Ministry of Science and Education issued a licence to the Catholic University of Croatia to offer a two-subject graduate programme in sociology.

 In June 2020, the Ministry of Science and Education granted the Catholic University of Croatia a license to offer an integrated undergraduate and graduate programme in medicine.

 Since the 2019–2020 academic year, the Catholic University of Croatia has implemented two postgraduate university (doctoral) studies in the fields of humanities and social sciences: postgraduate university study of History and postgraduate university study of Sociology: Values, Identity and Social Changes in Croatian Society.

 In 2016, the Catholic University of Croatia awarded its first honorary doctorate to Cardinal Gerhard Ludwig Müller.

 Since 2012, Day of the Catholic University of Croatia has been marked by a lectio magistralis held by Raffaele Cardinal Farina in 2012, Péter Cardinal Erdő in 2013, Zenon Cardinal Grocholewski in 2014, George Cardinal Pell in 2015, Robert Cardinal Sarah in 2016, Pietro Parolin in 2017 and Prof Isabel Maria de Oliveira Capeloa Gil, PhD, Rector of the Catholic University of Portugal and President of the International Federation of Catholic Universities, in 2019.